rstudio/education.rstudio.com/content/blog/2020-07-31-spreadsheet-workflows-using-r/index.markdown

 ## # … with 16 more rows
 ```

-We see in each sheet there is a hero column allowing us to bring in data from one sheet to the other.
+In each sheet, there is a `hero` column that allows us to match data from one sheet to the other.
-Using `left_join()` from the dplyr package, we can bring in the data from the identities sheet into our initial superheroes data
+Using `left_join()` from the dplyr package, we can bring in the data from the identities data frame into our superheroes data frame.

-To do this we'll call `left_join()` on superheroes, putting the identities data set as our first argument and specify our common variable with the `by` argument
+To do this we'll call `left_join()` on superheroes, putting the identities data set as our first argument and specify our common variable with the `by` argument.

 ```r
 superhero_identities <- superheroes %>%